ToH2002/cantabile-for-beginners/README.md

 The relevant Guides sections are [Ports and Routes](https://www.cantabilesoftware.com/guides/portsAndRoutes) and [Working with Plugins](https://www.cantabilesoftware.com/guides/workingWithPlugins) - work your way through them and things will be pretty clear!

 Now start working with your favorite plugins and build your first own setups.
 Once you have created a setup that you like, you can save it - this is called a “song” in Cantabile.
-Usually, you create a song file for each of your songs (if you want to create specific sound configurations for every song), but there are also users who use just a few basic configurations that they use across a number of songs, e.g. “piano & strings”, “organ”.
+Usually, you create a "song file"" for each of the songs you play (if you want to create specific sound configurations for every song), but there are also users who use just a few basic configurations that they use across a number of songs, e.g. “piano & strings”, “organ”.
 We’ll also call these “songs”, OK?

+Now start constructing your own songs and get a feel for Cantabile - come back to this guide once you feel comfortable with this.

 ## 4 Creating layers and splits